linzhiqiu/t2v_metrics/README.md

 pip install git+https://github.com/openai/CLIP.git
 pip install -e . # local pip install

+pip install timm==1.0.15

 # Check if the model you are using has any model-specific requirements (i.e. check for an additional requirements.txt file)
 ```

 <!-- (not yet implemented) Or simply run `pip install t2v_metrics`.  -->